loxosceles/devcontainer_config_template/README.md

 ## How to use

+- Clone this repo in the root of your project.
+- Rename this local folder to `.devcontainer`.
+- Remove the `.git/` folder inside `.devcontainer`.
-- Update the `chezmoi.toml` file at the root of this project with your own email address and name
+- Update the `chezmoi.toml` file at the root of this project with your own email address and name.
-- Create or locate your own dotfiles repository
+- Create or locate your own dotfiles repository.
 - Open the devcontainer.json and replace the placeholder under "containerDev -> CHEZMOI_DOTFILES_REPOSITORY" with your dotfiles repository.